chinmaygupta142002/CP-Templates/README.md

 # CP-Templates
-Templates for Segment Tree and DSU
+Templates for Segment Tree, DSU and Multiset